biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Also check to ensure that element/isotope names define are also found in ElementMass XML file.
 -   Mass and counts are also checked to make sure that they are \> 0.
+-   Emailed the BioJava community reporting the current status of the project and also looking for feedback and suggestions on the project.
+-   Implemented the first draft of the command prompt executable.

 Skype call notes
 ----------------